Skip to main content

 Baden-Württemberg

-Known for its rich and diverse cuisine, Baden-Württemberg features dishes like Maultaschen (Swabian ravioli), Spätzle (egg noodles), and Schwarzwälder Kirschtorte (Black Forest cake).
-Wine is an important part of the region's culinary heritage.
+Baden-Württemberg has a varied table, with Maultaschen (Swabian ravioli), Spätzle (egg noodles), and Schwarzwälder Kirschtorte (Black Forest cake) among its best-known dishes.
+Wine has long been part of the picture.

 Cultural Significance: